arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 ---

-Additional options that can be specified from the environment variables are as follows (default values are in the config.py file):
+Additional options that can be specified from the environment variables are as follows (default values are also in the `config.py` file):

-ArangoDB Configuration:
+ArangoDB Connection configuration
 - `ARANGO_URL`: The URL for the ArangoDB service.
 - `ARANGO_USERNAME`: The username for the ArangoDB service.
 - `ARANGO_PASSWORD`: The password for the ArangoDB service.
 - `ARANGO_DB_NAME`: The name of the database to use for the ArangoDB service.

+ArangoDB Graph Insertion configuration
 - `USE_ONE_ENTITY_COLLECTION`: If set to True, the microservice will use a single entity collection for all nodes.
 If set to False, the microservice will use a separate collection by node type.
 Defaults to `True`.
 - `INSERT_ASYNC`: If set to True, the microservice will insert the data into ArangoDB asynchronously.
 Defaults to `False`.
 - `ARANGO_BATCH_SIZE`: The batch size for the microservice to insert the data.
 Defaults to `500`.